akkefa/ml-notes/docs/probability/what_is_probability.rst

 - Probability is the measure of the likelihood of an event to happen.
 - **Probability means possibility** and probability is the study of randomness and uncertainty.

-Probability theory is widely used in the area of studies such as statistics, finance, gambling artificial intelligence, machine learning, computer science, game theory, and philosophy.
+Probability theory is widely used in the area of studies such as statistics, finance, gambling, artificial intelligence, machine learning, computer science, game theory, and philosophy.

 Applications of probability